Debugging human systems

-Engineer effective collaboration by understanding the science behind effective communication.
+Engineer effective collaboration by improving the reliability of everyday communication.

 3/4 shot of Andrea looking directly at the camera in a casual pose